How PPP Loans Are Tied to Fraudulent Political Contributions

 “When the pandemic started, the SBA took on an outsized role in restarting our nation’s economy.
 The PPP and EIDL programs were vital to saving small businesses, but that fact does not excuse $200 billion in fraud,” explained Chairman Roger Williams (R-TX).
 “It’s a top priority of this Committee to recoup these stolen funds, and yesterday’s hearing looked at new, innovative private sector solutions to do just that.
 I’m very grateful for our four witnesses, and we’ll continue our work on holding these fraudsters accountable.”

-Campaign finance reports were obtained from the Louisiana Ethics Board website.
-Disaster Recipient Profiles were found at usaspending.gov.
+M2Q obtained Campaign finance reports from the Louisiana Ethics Board website.
+It obtained Disaster Recipient Profiles at usaspending.gov.

-For consistency, the total scores were based on these three principles:
+For consistency, we based the total scores on these three principles:

 1. Campaign contributions issued (5 points)